HTTP-RPC/Sierra/README.md

 Internally, tasks are submitted to an executor service provided to the `TaskExecutor` constructor.
 See [TaskExecutorTest.java](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/test/TaskExecutorTest.java) for more information.

 # Additional Information
 This guide introduced the Sierra framework and provided an overview of its key features.
-For additional information, see the [source code](https://github.com/HTTP-RPC/Sierra/tree/master/sierra/src/main/java/org/httprpc/sierra).
+For additional information, see the [examples](https://github.com/HTTP-RPC/Sierra/tree/master/sierra-test/src/main/java/org/httprpc/sierra/test).